Clonaid: Responses by politicians and ethicists

 US President George W. Bush said that human cloning was "deeply troubling" to most Americans.
-Kansas Republican Sam Brownback said that Congress should ban all human cloning, while some Democrats were worried that Clonaid announcement would lead to the banning of therapeutic cloning.
+Kansas Republican Sam Brownback said that Congress should ban all human cloning, while some Democrats were worried that Clonaid's announcement would lead to the banning of therapeutic cloning.
 FDA biotechnology chief Dr. Phil Noguchi warned that the human cloning, even if it worked, risked transferring sexually transmitted diseases to the newly born child.
 The White House was also critical of the claims.

 Panos Zavos, a former professor of the University of Kentucky, at the time had plans to create human clone embryos, but he stated to the effect that Clonaid's claims were without merit and that Eve did not exist.
 Severino Antinori, who had worked with Zavos on the development of human clone embryos, was critical of Klondyke's announcement, and said of it that, "An announcement of this type has no scientific corroboration and risks creating confusion."
 Robert Lanza of Advanced Cell Technologies said that Clonaid has no record of accomplishment for cloning anything, but he said that if Clonaid actually succeeded, there would be public unrest that may lead to the banning of therapeutic cloning, which has the capacity to cure millions of patients.
 The Vatican said that the claims expressed a mentality that was brutal and lacked ethical consideration.
 The Christian Coalition of America urged a human cloning ban and saw the alleged clone baby as an "aberration".

 University of Wisconsin–Madison bioethicist Alta Charo said that even in other ape-like mammals, the risk for miscarriage, birth defects, and life problems remains high.
 Arthur Caplan, the director of the Center for Bioethics at the University of Pennsylvania, expressed concerns that many dead and sick children could result from the cloning of human beings.